freelancefullstackdev/react-admin-dashboard/README.md

 $ npm install

-NOTE: it night take around 5 minutes, since syncfusion modules are used in this project which cause the longer download time.
+NOTE: it might take around 5 minutes, since syncfusion modules are used in this project which cause the longer download time.

 after installing node modules, run following command to start the project: